How does gene therapy work?

 There are two types of vectors, viral and non-viral.
 Viral vectors are currently a delivery vehicle used in FDA-approved gene therapies.
 Non-viral techniques are currently being studied as a safe and effective way to deliver genetic material to cells for therapeutic effect.

-See glossary for more terms > to the nucleus of a human cell.
-The vehicle that carries this genetic material is known as a Vectora delivery system used to introduce genetic material into the nucleus
+See glossary for more terms >) into the nucleus of the cell.
+The system used to deliver genetic material is known as a vectorVectora delivery system used to introduce genetic material into the nucleus

-There are two types of vectors, Viral vectora way to deliver genetic material to a cell using the blueprint of a virus as a guide; it may be used to carry genes and change mutated cells to healthy ones
+There are 2 types of vectors: viralViral vectora way to deliver genetic material to a cell using the blueprint of a virus as a guide; it may be used to carry genes and change mutated cells to healthy ones

-See glossary for more terms > and Non-viral vectora way to deliver genetic material to a cell that is not based on a virus
+See glossary for more terms > and non-viralNon-viral vectora way to deliver genetic material to a cell that is not based on a virus

-Non-viral vectors are currently being evaluated for long-term expression of the therapeutic genetic material.
-The most actively researched non-viral vectors include Chemical disruption vectora type of vector that is typically designed to target specific cells and increase the delivery of genetic material to cytosol or nucleus
+- Non-viral vectors depend on physical or chemical methods of delivering genetic material into a cell.
+This can be either a physical technique (like a needle entering a cell) or a chemical technique (created in a lab).
+The most actively researched non-viral vectors include chemical disruptionChemical disruption vectora type of vector that is typically designed to target specific cells and increase the delivery of genetic material to cytosol or nucleus

-See glossary for more terms >, Electroporationthe use of an electric field to make a cell more permeable which allows the delivery of genetic material
+See glossary for more terms >, electroporationElectroporationthe use of an electric field to make a cell more permeable, which allows the delivery of genetic material

-See glossary for more terms >, and Polymer-based vectorpolymers are one of the substances used to create chemical vectors.
+See glossary for more terms >, and polymer-based vectorsPolymer-based vectorpolymers are one of the substances used to create chemical vectors.
 These complexes protect DNA and facilitate cell uptake and intracellular delivery

 Why are viruses used to deliver gene therapy?